 And don’t forget to take advantage of Every.
 Last.
 Bit.
 Of this sauce.
 I love to soak it up with cauliflower rice, but a spoon will do.
 Loads of flavor, not much work.
 This easy chicken tikka masala is seriously one of my favorite things.

-What I Love About This Keto Chicken Tikka Masala:
+What I Love About This Chicken Tikka Masala:

-This tikka masala chicken is one of those low carb dinners that’s got it alllll:
+This tikka masala chicken is one of those keto dinners that’s got it alllll:

 - Perfect for meal prep